 Here’s how you can use worry to your advantage.

 When you find yourself overwhelmed with worry, ask yourself this question: Are you worried about what’s actually happening now or something that might or might not happen in the child’s future?

 The best way to feel relief is to focus on the present.
-Maybe it’s schoolwork or how he’s treating others.
+Maybe it’s schoolwork or how your child is treating others.
 Identify the behavior you’re worried about in present terms and let that be your new focus.

 “Anxiety…. fools us out of the now and into worrying about tomorrow.
 It makes our focus rigid and keeps the present, real issues out of sight.” – Debbie Pincus, Creator of The Calm Parent: AM & PM

-The Debbie Pincus quote above is from an excellent article if you would like to do more reading: Worried Sick About Your Child’s Future?
+For more, check out Debbie’s excellent article: Worried Sick About Your Child’s Future?
 How to Stop the Anxiety.

-Worry really is a good thing, but it can be exhausting and counterproductive if we feel helpless in the face of our fears!
-If you need more help, the coaches are here for you with 1-on-1 support, or you can share with the community below.
+Worry really is a good thing, but it can be exhausting and counterproductive if we feel helpless in the face of our fears.

 If you need more help, us coaches are here for you with 1-on-1 online support.
 Or share with the community below!